Optimizing User Profiles via Contextual Bandits for Retrieval-Augmented LLM Personalization: Related work

 \paragraph{LLMs for Reranking.}

-Reranking methods can be categorized as pointwise, pairwise, or listwise.
-Pointwise models such as MonoBERT~\citep{nogueira2019multistage} and MonoT5~\citep{nogueira2020document} score each query--document pair independently, while pairwise models such as DuoT5~\citep{pradeep2021expandomonoduo} compare candidates in pairs.
-In contrast, listwise approaches jointly model the full candidate set and have recently been advanced by LLMs through prompt-only ranking (RankGPT~\citep{sun2023chatgpt}), model distillation (e.g., RankVicuna, RankZephyr, Lit5Distill, FIRST~\citep{pradeep2023rankvicuna,pradeep2023rankzephyr,tamber2023scaling,gangireddy2024first}), and inference-time relevance extraction (ICR~\citep{chen2025attention}).
-However, these methods conflate relevance with utility, which is not ideal for personalization.
-In this work, we instead train rerankers using downstream generation quality as feedback, prioritizing utility over semantic similarity.
+LLM-based rerankers are broadly categorized into pointwise, pairwise, and listwise paradigms.
+Pointwise models, such as MonoBERT~\citep{nogueira2019multistage} and MonoT5~\citep{nogueira2020document}, score each query--document pair independently, whereas pairwise models like DuoT5~\citep{pradeep2021expandomonoduo} evaluate candidates relative to one another.
+In contrast, listwise approaches such as ListT5~\citep{yoon2024listt5} and EBCAR~\citep{yuan2026embeddingbased} jointly model the full candidate set.
+As LLMs continue to expand their context lengths, the listwise paradigm has seen rapid advancement through prompt-only ranking (RankGPT~\citep{sun2023chatgpt}), model distillation (e.g., RankVicuna, RankZephyr, Lit5Distill, FIRST~\citep{pradeep2023rankvicuna,pradeep2023rankzephyr,tamber2023scaling,gangireddy2024first}), and inference-time relevance extraction (ICR~\citep{chen2025attention}).
+However, these methods inherently conflate relevance with utility, which is not ideal for personalization.
+In this work, we instead train rerankers using downstream generation quality as a feedback signal, prioritizing task utility over semantic similarity.